isaac-webb/CS-1331/packages/README.md

 2. Moving the java files that we want to be a part of the package into the folder
 3. adding the line `package package_name` at the top of all the java files in the folder

-For example if we had a file structure that looks like this
+For example if we had a file structure that looks like this, and we wanted our package name to be "examplepackage"
 ![example file structure](filestructure.png)

 and a file named Test.java: